survivejs/webpack-book/manuscript/packages/02_authoring.md

 }
 ```

 The script may need tweaking to fit your purposes.
 But it's enough to give you a rough idea.
-If the `dist-modules` directory is missing, you will generate it here.
+If the `dist-modules` directory is missing, you generate it here.

 For the build script to work, you have to remember to include the source of the package to the distribution version and to tweak *package.json* `files` field accordingly.